DataDog/documentation/content/en/sensitive_data_scanner/_index.md

     - **Redact**: Replaces all matching values with the text you specify in the **Replacement text** field.
     - **Partially Redact**: Replaces a specified portion of all matched data.
 In the **Redact** section, specify the number of characters you want to redact and which part of the matched data to redact.
     - **Hash**: Replaces all matched data with a unique identifier.
 The UTF-8 bytes of the match is hashed with the 64-bit fingerprint of FarmHash.
-1. Optionally, add tags you want to associate with events where the values match the specified regex pattern.
-Datadog recommends using `sensitive_data` and `sensitive_data_category` tags.
+1. Optionally, add additional tags you want to associate with events where the values match the specified regex pattern.
+Datadog adds `sensitive_data` and `sensitive_data_category` tags by default.
 These tags can then be used in searches, dashboards, and monitors.
-See [Control access to logs with sensitive data](#control-access-to-logs-with-sensitive-data) for information on how to use tags to determine who can access logs containing sensitive information. **Note**: The Agent automatically adds the `sds_agent` tag as well as `sensitive_data` and `sensitive_data_category` tags which are predefined by the rule.
+See [Control access to logs with sensitive data](#control-access-to-logs-with-sensitive-data) for information on how to use tags to determine who can access logs containing sensitive information.
 1. Click **Save**.

 **Notes**: